 1 cup raw cashews

 1 Tbsp fresh-squeezed organic orange juice

 1/4 tsp fine ground sea salt

 2 tbsp raw, wild-harvested honey

 Wash your orange well and prepare zest.
 You can chop your orange zest further if you like smaller bits of zest (shown right) like I do.
 Grate your fresh ginger, remove the threads and toss them, unless of course, you like the ginger threads.

-Rinse your soaked raw cashews well, drain and place in a mixing bowl.
+Place cashews in a mixing bowl.
 Add the remaining ingredients and mix well with a spoon.